Alexander-Frederick/Agentic-Cal-Calculator/README.md

+# Agentic Coding Practice

+This project was meant to test the limitations and uses of Agentic Coding.

+## Thoughts

+The agent was able to complete the code easily.
+I picked this project because I thought it would be simple enough and I'd get some value out of it.
+There were some oddities with getting the code to initally run.
+Such as, putting all the code into a text file that I would have to sift through.
+Instead, I put the time into learning more about how to Agentically Code that's where I heard about tool use.
+Using Tool made it to where the AI could create the files on my machine itselft without my intervention.
+Overall this first iteration of the project took about 2 hours to make.
+With most of those two hours learning the intial steps.

+## Future Use

+I will be using agentic coding in the future, especially for prototyping.

 # Calorie Tracker Desktop Application

 A standalone desktop application for tracking daily calorie intake, macro nutrients, weight, and calorie goals.
 All data is stored in a spreadsheet format and includes visualization capabilities.